 Can a Resident hire a tree care company to do tree planting or tree work on a city street tree?

 YES!
-Residents interested in hiring a tree care company, at their own expense, to do tree planting or tree work on a city street tree (ex: tree pruning, stump removal, insect/disease/fertilization treatment) can do so through the Resident Sponsored Tree Care and Tree Planting programs.
-For more information about the programs and a copy of the Forestry Permit that must be submitted, please click on the links below (requires Adobe Acrobat to open).
+Residents interested in hiring a tree care company, at their own expense, to do tree planting or tree work on a city street tree (ex: tree pruning, stump removal, insect/disease/fertilization treatment) can do so by filling out a street tree permit.

 Canopy loss fee

 Any projects that propose the removal of a city-owned street or park tree will be required to pay a canopy loss fee.
 The canopy loss fee is a conservative estimate of the value the city-owned tree has to the community.
 For more information on the canopy loss fee click here.